Articles / Workflow

 Where does the hiring process actually break?

 Insufficient references.
-Most small businesses call one or two references — often chosen by the candidate — and ask soft questions.
+Most practices call one or two references — often chosen by the candidate — and ask soft questions.
 The data on reference checking is stark: interview performance predicts job success less than 40% of the time.
 Reference interviews with former managers predict success over 90% of the time.
 The difference is that references describe actual behavior in actual situations, while interviews describe hypothetical behavior in artificial ones.

 Too slow.
 The best candidates have options.
 A hiring process that takes 45 days from first contact to offer loses top talent to faster-moving competitors.
 The benchmark from the coaching methodology: 14 days from first contact to offer.
 Phone screen on day 1-2, manager meeting on day 3-5, team meeting on day 6-8, decision on day 9-10, offer on day 11-14.
 Speed signals confidence and respect for the candidate’s time.